Remember that time when you were stuck in a job you disliked and wished you were working with people/ working abroad/ doing what you really loved?

 As a participant on a CELTA course, you will:

 Teach real adults students (online or face to face): The teaching practice is usually the most fun part of the course!
 You will teach a total of 6 hours and after each class, there will be a feedback session with your tutor and fellow trainees followed by lesson planning help for your next lessons.
 You will also be able to observe other teachers.
 Unsure how the teaching practice on our 100% Online CELTA course would work?
-Read more about it here.
+Learn more about teaching practice in CELTA courses.

 Learn about teaching methodologies: You will learn a variety of teaching methodologies to use with your students during the course and after you graduate.
 This will include online/ face to face workshops, tutorials and video content as well as reading materials to help you understand and use these techniques.